kernelci/kernelci-project/kernelci.org/content/en/maestro/_index.md

 ---
-title: "API & Pipeline"
+title: "Maestro"
 date: 2024-05-29
-description: "KernelCI API and Pipeline"
+description: "Maestro API and Pipeline"
 weight: 2
 ---

 ## API Overview

-The KernelCI API is a server-side service which provides two main features: a database abstraction and a publisher / subscriber interface.
+The Maestro API is a server-side service which provides two main features: a database abstraction and a publisher / subscriber interface.
 Another important concept is the fact that users own the data they send to the API.
 Let's have a quick look at how this all fits together.

 ### Database Abstraction

-All the data managed by KernelCI is stored in a MongoDB database using node objects.
+All the data managed by Maestro is stored in a MongoDB database using node objects.
 These can contain data about any part of the testing hierarchy such as a kernel revision, a build, static test results, runtime functional tests, regressions etc.  Each node has a parent so they form a simple tree.
 There is